 Botanical Illustration 2 - Beginners Group

 The initial aim was to take Beginners who wanted to experience the discipline for the first time, but as the class has moved on, several of the members are now more accomplished and indeed we also have a nucleus of experienced Botanical Illustrators who have joined us.
 This is most beneficial to newcomers who quickly become aware of what is achievable.
 Four areas are explored during the year: graphite, coloured pencil, pen and ink and watercolour.
 The material covered encompasses flowers, fruit, vegetables, seeds and fungi.
 Some folk may wish to delve more deeply into their studies and extend an interest or project.
 Each member is free to do just that.
 Complete beginners are of course steered more gradually through the first year.
 The ethos of the group is always enjoyment, relaxation and encouragement and everyone sharing in what they achieve, however small.
 It is a friendly group full of interest and enthusiasm sharing a love of beautiful books on the subject, media coverage and information on courses and exhibitions.

-The group meets in the Raleigh Hall in Sherborne, fortnightly, on Tuesday mornings between 9.30 am and 12 noon.
+The group meets fortnightly at the Youth Centre, Tinneys Lane, on Tuesday mornings between 10.00 am and 12 noon.